PTPells/maybeuseful/src/posts/quotes.md

 >- To experience is to learn; it means acting on the given and creating out of the given.
 The given cannot be known in itself.
 What can be known is a reality that is a construct of experience, a creation of feeling and thought.

 >- Freedom implies space; it means having the power and enough room in which to act.

+>- Open space has no trodden paths and signposts.
+It has no fixed pattern of established human meaning; it is like a blank sheet on which meaning may be imposed.
+Enclosed and humanized space is place.

 ##### **Antoine de Saint-Exupery**